Falcon-Vector/EZ-RPG/README.md

 ## Controls:
 E to attack
 WASD to move
+Esc to open menu

 ## Motivation:
 i always wanted to create my own game.
 I took inspiration from a tutorial which is a series. but now that i have learnt the basics imma start making good progress.

+## Stuff i've done without the help of the tutorial:
+of course i took help of the tutorial, but stuff ive done without the help of tutorial is as follows-
+ - made switch between scenes smoothly
+ - made make updating healthbars
+ - making the user interface (the escape menu, the death screen)
+ - auto navigation and detection for enemy
+ - made my own tileset

+## The Conclusion:
+so this is it! i hope i deviated enough from the tutorial and implemented the right amount of changes to get my project approved! (it got rejected last time because i forgot to say what i did in the read me without tutorial lol) i also hope you had fun playing the game.